ISCAS and Healthcare Regulators

 ISCAS has signed an Operating Protocol with Healthcare Inspectorate Wales (HIW) whereby the HIW signposts Patients to ISCAS and information on adjudication reports related to IHPs in Wales are sent to HIW.

-In Scotland, ISCAS is working towards a statement of understanding with Healthcare Improvement Scotland (HIS).
+ISCAS has signed an Information Sharing Agreement with Health Improvement Scotland (HIS).
 Healthcare Improvement Scotland reserves the right to investigate complaints about an independent healthcare provider at any stage of the complaints procedure.

 In Northern Ireland

-In Northern Ireland, ISCAS maintains a dialogue with the Regulation and Quality Improvement Authority regarding relevant information on complaints in the independent sector.
+ISCAS has signed an Information Sharing Agreement with the Regulation and Quality Improvement Authority (RQIA) and maintains a dialogue regarding relevant information on complaints in the independent sector.